kyma-project/community/concepts/observability-strategy/configurable-tracing/pocs/tracing-sampling-test.md

 | :--: |
 | Fig. 5 Service Network Details |

-Screenshot below show istio proxy resource consumption during test, bytes transferred during test phase increased from around 10KB/s to 77KB/s in peak time.
+Fig. 6 below show istio proxy resource consumption during the test execution time, bytes transferred during entire test increased from around 10KB/s to 77KB/s in the peak time.

-Memory consumption of istio proxy increased from 66MB to 67 MB in peak time, on CPU consumption side, before test started was 0.050 in peak time the value increased to around 0.100.
+Memory consumption of istio proxy increased from 66MB to 67 MB in peak time, CPU consumption, before test started was 0.050 in the peak time the value increased to around 0.100.

 By test start, memory consumption as well as CPU consumption increased rapidly but decreased in 5 minutes to the normal values.

-Although resource consumption during test execution increased, there are no considerable resource consumption observed.
+Data amount transferred with in the mesh compared to previous scenarios **Scenario 2** and **Scenario 3** significantly decreased, which to lead back missing tracing collector service calls.

 | ![Istio resource consumption](../assets/istio-100per-no-svc-resource.jpg) |
 | :--: |
 | Fig. 6 Istio Proxy Resource Consumption |

 Like **Scenario 3** Kubernetes CoreDNS service side DNS request per second increased significantly, from 2 packet per second to 8 packet per second.
-DNS cache misses also doubled in the test execution time, which also explain increased DSN lookup response time, this value increased from 1 second to 4 second during test execution time.
+DNS cache misses also doubled in the test execution time, which also explain increased DSN lookup response time, this value increased from 1 second to 4 seconds and response times up to 500ms during test execution time.

 | ![Kubernetes CoreDNS Overview](../assets/istio-100per-no-svc-coredns-overview.jpg) |
 | :--: |